 Another oversized sculpture situated in Salinas is the "Hat in Three Stages of Landing" which was erected in 1982 by world-renowned artist Claes Oldenburg.
 The newly renovated hats currently reside in Sherwood Park as a focal point for Salinas residents and visitors alike to enjoy.

 In the heart of historic downtown is Oldtown Salinas, a collection of businesses and attractions to satisfy just about any need.
 Whether you are an athlete, a movie goer, hungry for beer and a bite to eat, or shopping for a new wardrobe chances are you will find what you are looking for in one of the many restaurants and boutique shops in Old town Salinas.
-Oldtown also boasts attractions like the National Steinbeck Center and is home to community events such as a Farmer's Market hosted every Saturday and the monthly First Friday Art Walk.
+Oldtown also boasts attractions like the National Steinbeck Center and is home to community events such as a Farmer's Market hosted every Saturday.

 The Monterey Zoo started out as a company that offered the services of trained animals for TV and movie filming.
 Since then, it has transitioned into a sanctuary for animals who can no longer participate in entertainment and also helps to educate the public.

 Situated on a ranch just above 50 acres in Salinas, the Monterey Zoo is a wonderful place for an afternoon family trip to see a variety of exotic animal species such as lions and elephants.
 If you are looking for a unique weekend getaway, the onsite bed and breakfast, Vision Quest Safari offers safari-style bungalow accommodations that are only yards away from roaring tigers and lions.
 Did we mention an elephant delivers breakfast straight to your bungalow?